 The following table presents our selected historical combined financial data.
 We derived the combined statements of income data for the three years ended December 31, 2015, and the combined balance sheets data as of December 31, 2015 and December 31, 2014, as set forth below, from our audited combined financial statements, which are included elsewhere in this Information Statement.
-We derived the condensed combined statements of income data for the years to date ended May 31, 2016 and May 31, 2015, and the condensed combined balance sheets data as of May 31, 2016 and May 31, 2015 from our unaudited condensed combined financial statements, which are included elsewhere in this Information Statement.
 We derived the combined statements of income for the years ended December 31, 2012 and December 31, 2011, and the combined balance sheets data as of December 31, 2013, December 31, 2012, and December 31, 2011, from our unaudited combined financial statements that are not included in this Information Statement.